-If there’s one person you’d like to draw inspiration from, it’s Oprah.
+If there’s one person that you’d like to draw inspiration from, it’s Oprah.
 Well, the motivational celebrity has actually got a career test on her site!
 Developed by the Johnson O’Connor Research Foundation for Oprah, the Career Strengths Test doesn’t ask you basic questions about your work habits, but more about your strengths in different job sectors.

 This career test puts you on a quest to determine your strengths.
 Targeted mainly to students, CliftonStrenghts (formerly StrengthsQuest) helps you find confidence in your career journey.
-You may already know where your skills and strengths lie, but this test is created so you can learn how to apply these abilities to your working life, such as relationships and decision-making.
+You may already know where your skills and strengths lie, but this test is created so you can learn how to apply these abilities to your working life, such as relationships and decision making.

-Of course, you don’t have to swear by the results you gain from a career test.
+Of course, you don’t have to swear by the results you gain from a career personality test.
 But they’re a great way of finding inspiration and knowing how to step towards the right career for you.

 Did you take any of these tests?
 How satisfied are you with your results?
 Share your experiences with us in the comments section below!

 Originally published on September 13, 2020.
 Updated by Electra Michaelidou.